Primary Navigation Mobile

 Overview

 SEAT’s big-selling Arona has always been a capable, fun-to-drive small family car with lots to recommend it.
-It was launched in 2017 and updated in 2021, and slots in at the bottom of the firm’s line-up of family SUVs that includes the Ateca and Tarraco.
+It was launched in 2017, facelifted in 2021, and slots in at the bottom of the firm’s line-up of family SUVs that includes the Ateca and Tarraco, remaining as competitive as ever.

 SEAT’s offering shares its underpinnings with the Volkswagen T-Cross and Skoda Kamiq, and steers better than the pair of them thanks to a sporty, agile suspension set-up.
 However, it’s just as practical, and is offered with all the tech you’d expect from an offering from the Volkswagen Group.

 But the Arona faces a whole raft of rivals elsewhere in the small SUV market sector.
 They’re an impressive bunch of rivals, too.
-These include the Citroen C3 Aircross, Renault Captur, Peugeot 2008, Nissan Juke, Vauxhall Mokka, and Parkers award-winning Ford Puma.
+These include the Citroen C3 Aircross, Renault Captur, Peugeot 2008, Nissan Juke, Vauxhall Mokka, and Parkers multi-award-winning Ford Puma.
+It’s a busy market sector, and as you can imagine, it’s highly competitive.